joshbaz/UMI-Management-Portal/PWA-SETUP.md

 ---

-**Congratulations!** Your UMI Management Portal is now a fully functional Progressive Web App.
+**Congratulations!** Your UMI Research Centre Portal is now a fully functional Progressive Web App.
 Administrators can install it like any native application while enjoying all the benefits of web technology and maintaining efficient university operations! 🎓💼